electric-sql/electric/docs/usage/data-modelling/migrations.md

 Your framework of choice will need to be configured in order to pass migrations (and _only_ migrations) through the proxy rather than directly to the underlying Postgres database.

 This typically involves using a different database connection string for migrations, often by running your migrations command with a different `DATABASE_URL` that connects to the migrations proxy.
-However, as each framework has different requirements for this, we provide framework specific example code for this is provided in <DocPageLink path="integrations/backend" />.
+However, as each framework has different requirements, we provide framework-specific example code for this in <DocPageLink path="integrations/backend" />.

 :::caution Work in progress
 If your framework of choice hasn't been documented yet, please feel free to [raise a feature request](https://github.com/electric-sql/electric/discussions/categories/feature-requests) or to [let us know on Discord](https://discord.electric-sql.com).
 We'll be happy to help you get up and running and ideally to work together to update the documentation.